Emerging Leaders Institute (ELI)

 June, 2023 - 3-day Summer Leadership Retreat

 Our next ELI cohort will begin in July 2021.
-The application process will open in the fall of 2020, and will be due in January 16, 2021, and must include a letter of recommendation from the applicant's Head of School.
+The application process is now closed, and was due by January 15, 2021, and must include a letter of recommendation from the applicant's Head of School by that same date.
 Click here for application form.
 To submit a letter of recommendation, Heads of School should click here.

 Listen to what past ELI participants have to say about their experience serving on an NYSAIS accreditation visiting committee